 1. The first paragraph does not contain important information

-In the first paragraph, the author can come from far away, without serious consequences operating with intricate metaphors and multilevel verbal designs.
-The introduction is only the first step towards a subject and it can have only the mediated, indirect relation to the rest of the text.
+The first paragraph lacks important information.
+The author may use intricate metaphors and multilevel verbal designs without serious consequences, but the introduction is only the first step towards the subject and may have only a mediated, indirect relation to the rest of the text.

-It is impossible to make a conclusion on whether the article is important for you and worth spending time on the basis of the first paragraph.
-The lead has to provide this information: looking through it for several seconds, the audience has to define whether it is worth reading further.
+It is impossible to conclude whether the article is important and worth reading based solely on the first paragraph.
+The lead should provide this information: after reading it for several seconds, the audience should be able to determine whether it is worth reading further.

-The lead is an Elevator Pitch: in 10 seconds you explain to the reader how important the rest of the text is.
-Then the user is ready to evaluate the text personally or to decide to devote the time to more useful things.
-The first paragraph is a Small Talk: a couple of minutes on pleasant emotions and searches for a common ground to create a feeling of solidarity with the reader.
-Its purpose is to conciliate the interlocutor, to adjust mutual understanding, and to prepare for further conversation.
+The lead serves as an elevator pitch: in just 10 seconds, it should explain to the reader how important the rest of the text is.
+This allows the reader to evaluate the text personally and decide whether to invest time in it or to focus on more useful things.
+On the other hand, the first paragraph serves as small talk: a few minutes spent on creating a feeling of solidarity with the reader and eliciting pleasant emotions.
+Its purpose is to conciliate the interlocutor, establish mutual understanding, and prepare for further conversation.

 The first paragraph for lack of a lead – the persuasive seller who is not allowing the buyer to look round.